NyashaMawoko/selfmadecoderr/README.md

 # 💫 About Me:
-Hello, I'm Nyasha<br><br>Self-taught software engineer sharing my learnings in tech.<br><br>Currently honing my skills in Python.<br><br>Follow along with my journey on linkedin where I talk about the ups and downs of self-learning and how to overcome. <br><br>linkedin: https://www.linkedin.com/groups/12121940/<br>
+Hello, I'm Nyasha<br><br>Self-taught software engineer sharing my learnings in tech.<br><br>Currently honing my skills in Python.<br><br>Follow along with my journey on linkedin where I talk about the ups and downs of self-learning and how to overcome.

 # 💻 Tech Stack: